Natalia Leite: Early life

 Leite was born and raised in São Paulo, Brazil.
 She later studied at the San Francisco Art Institute.

 Leite began her career showcasing drawings, photography, and performance art films in galleries.
-In 2006, she moved to New York City where she started writing, directing, acting and producing her own micro-budget short films.
+After moving to New York City, she started writing, directing, acting and producing her own micro-budget short films.
 From these early works she was able to raise financing for her first feature film.

 Career

-Leite has directed feature films as well as documentaries.
+Leite has directed feature films, television, and documentaries.
+She co-created, directed, and starred in the comedy web-series Be Here Nowish.
 In her unscripted show for Vice Media, Every Woman, she lived and worked as a stripper in a truck-stop in New Mexico, which she discovered while location scouting for Bare.
 She went on to create a pilot for a Vice TV series with a similar concept in which she would immerse herself in different female-centric worlds as a form of first-person investigative journalism.

 Her directorial debut, Bare, stars Dianna Agron, Paz de la Huerta, Chris Zylka, and Louisa Krause.
-Bare premiered at the Tribeca Film Festival in 2015 to positive reviews and was bought shortly after by IFC for domestic theatrical distribution and by Myriad Pictures for international.
+Bare premiered at the Tribeca Film Festival in 2015 to positive reviews and was bought shortly after by IFC for domestic theatrical distribution.
 Upon its premiere, Film Journal wrote "An award-winning director, Leite's portrait of Sarah's quest for identity is riveting for its storytelling and its direction."
 The Los Angeles Times wrote "Director Natalia Leite brings an emotional intelligence and sensitivity to Bare."